 Liba Vaynberg is an actor, writer and singer.
 She has performed in plays and musicals in New York at Classic Stage Company, HERE, NY Int'l Fringe Festival, La MaMa's Ellen Stewart Theatre, WP Theatre, Working Theatre, Ars Nova, the Lark, Primary Stages, New Dramatists and NYTW.
-She recurred on Madam Secretary and appeared on Billy & Billie as well as in several independent films, multiple web-series and national commercials.
+She recurred on New Amsterdam and Madam Secretary and appeared on Billy & Billie as well as in several independent films and national commercials.
 Regionally, she has performed at Yale, the Williamstown Theater Festival, La Jolla Playhouse, Hartford Stage, Contemporary American Theatre Festival and the Huntington Theatre.

 Bilingual in English and Russian, Liba grew up in California by the Pacific Ocean and studied Molecular Biology & International Studies at Yale.
-She has completed the Advanced Program (501) at Upright Citizen's Brigade.
+She toured the country and performed with the improv group The Purple Crayon at Yale University has completed the Advanced Program (501) at Upright Citizen's Brigade.
 She studies voice with Patricia McCaffrey.

 Annie Blumberg in The Soap Myth (opp.
 Ed Asner & Tovah Feldshuh), dir.
 Pamela Berlin (PBS All Arts)